icanos/hassio-plejd/README.md

 https://www.home-assistant.io/integrations/homekit/

 ## Changelog
+*v 0.4.3*:
+* FIX: Updated add-on to work with the API changes made by Plejd.

 *v 0.4.0*:
 * NEW: Implemented support for Plejd scenes, each scene appears as a switch in Home Assistant.
 * NEW: *WPH-01* is supported and generates two switches (left and right button).